 Financial Power Of Attorney

-As you probably guessed, financial power of attorney relates to you managing a senior’s finances going forward.
-This doesn’t necessarily mean you assume their financial burden, but rather, you make decisions about where your senior parent’s money goes.
+As you probably guessed, a financial POA relates to you managing a senior’s finances going forward.
+This doesn’t necessarily mean you assume their financial burden, but rather, you make decisions about how your senior parent’s financial assets are handled.

 For example, you might set up auto pay for the senior’s bills or decide when their social security checks get cashed.

-If you want broader control, such as managing their bank account, the freedom to sell their assets, or even overseeing their investments, it’s possible to obtain this through financial power of attorney.
+If you want broader control of their financial matters, such as managing their bank accounts, the freedom to sell their assets, or even overseeing their investments, it’s possible to obtain this through financial power of attorney.